piclas-framework/piclas/doc/userguide/030_features_models.md

 #### Distribution

 The first option is to adapt the time step during a simulation restart based on certain parameters of the DSMC/BGK/FP simulation such as maximal collision probability (DSMC), mean collision separation distance over mean free path (DSMC), maximal relaxation factor (BGK/FP) and particle number.
-This requires the read-in of a DSMC state file that includes DSMC quality factors (see Section \ref{sec:dsmc_quality}).
+This requires the read-in of a DSMC state file that includes DSMC quality factors (visit Section \ref{sec:dsmc_quality}).

     Part-VariableTimeStep-Distribution = T
     Part-VariableTimeStep-Distribution-Adapt = T